kontu/workshop_updater/README.md

 ## Arguments
 See list of inputs in [action.yml](https://github.com/kontu/workshop_updater/blob/master/action.yml)

 ## How to create MFA secrets :
 #### configVdf, ssfnFileName, and ssfnFileContents

 Deploying to Steam often requires using Multi-Factor Authentication (MFA) through Steam Guard.
 This means that simply using username and password isn't enough to authenticate with Steam.

-However, it is possible to go through the MFA process only once by setting up GitHub Secrets for configVdf, ssfnFileName, and ssfnFileContents with these steps:
+However, it is possible to go through the MFA process only once by setting up GitHub Secrets for configVdf with these steps:
 1. Install [Valve's offical steamcmd](https://partner.steamgames.com/doc/sdk/uploading#1) on your local machine.
 All following steps will also be done on your local machine.
 1. Try to login with `steamcmd +login <username> <password> +quit`, which may prompt for the MFA code.
 If so, type in the MFA code that was emailed to your builder account's email address.
-1. Validate that the MFA process is complete by running `steamcmd +login <username> <password> +quit` again.
+1. Validate that the MFA process is complete by running `steamcmd +login <username> +quit` again.
 It should not ask for the MFA code again.
 1. The folder from which you run `steamcmd` will now contain an updated `config/config.vdf` file.
-Open the file and find the entry near the bottom for "SentryFile".
-Edit this line so the target is "/home/runner/Steam/<leavethessfnparthere>"  Copy the contents of the updated `config.vdf` to a GitHub Secret `steamConfigVdf`.
-1. That folder will also contain two files whose names look like `ssfn<numbers>`, **but one of them is a hidden file if on Windows**.
-[Find the hidden one](https://support.microsoft.com/en-us/windows/view-hidden-files-and-folders-in-windows-97fbc472-c603-9d90-91d0-1166d1d9f4b5), then copy the name of that file to a the `ssfnFileName` argument
-1. Use `cat <ssfnFileName> | base64 > ssfn_base64.txt` to encode the contents of the hidden ssfn file.
-Copy the contents of `ssfn_base64.txt` to a GitHub Secret `ssfnContents`.
+This is the file we want to store in secrets.steam_config_vdf, it contains the authentication information at the bottom.